 Steps to share photos on different iPhone:

 Step 1.
-Download AOMEI MBackupper and then connect iPhone to computer with lightning cable.
+Download AOMEI MBackupper and then connect iPhone to computer with a lightning cable.

 If you follow the suggestion to register a new Apple ID for your iPad, you might want to know the way to share photos between different accounts of iPhone and iPad.
 You just need a computer to do that.

-Steps to save photos to different iCloud account:
+Steps to save photos to different iCloud accounts:

 1. Upload iPhone photos to iCloud in Settings.